 A translucent deep black-blue oil color with high tinting strength, fine-grained and a 'short' buttery paint.

-Prussian Blue is Rublev Colours Prussian Blue is ground in linseed oil without the use of stearates or other additives that affect the behavior of the pigment in oil.
+Rublev Colours Prussian Blue is ground in linseed oil without using stearates or other additives that affect the behavior of the pigment in oil.
 The pale linseed oil used to make this color is well-aged and refined to provide higher levels of reactivity and oxidation than raw oil.
-The consistency is a smooth, thick, rich color that is 'short' and buttery.
+The consistency is a smooth, thick, rich color that is ‘short’ and buttery.

-Often called the first of the modern or artificial pigments, Prussian blue was introduced in the early part of the nineteenth century.
+Often called the first modern or artificial pigment, Prussian blue was introduced in the early nineteenth century.
 A German color maker or dyer in Berlin named Diesbach accidentally discovered the black-blue of Prussian blue in 1704, thinking that his pigment would be red since it was made from cattle blood.
 Prussian blue was the earliest of the modern synthetic colors.
 After its discovery in 1704, Diesbach spread the manufacturing process of his pigment to his pupil, de Pierre, who in turn began manufacturing Prussian blue in Paris.
-Simon Eikenlenberg, a Dutch painter wrote about Prussian blue in his Notes on Paint and Painting in 1722.
+Simon Eikenlenberg, a Dutch painter, wrote about Prussian blue in his Notes on Paint and Painting in 1722.
 By 1724, the manufacturing process of the pigment had spread to England and appeared in an artists’ manual by Woodard.
 In The Handmaid to the Artists, Dossie quoted the preparation of Prussian blue in its entirety in 1764.

 Composition and Permanence